 Have you recently been bitten by a dog in Vista, California?
 You may be entitled to a substantial monetary award to cover the costs of your medical treatment.
-Contact the Petrov Law Firm for help at (619) 344-0360.
+Contact the Petrov Personal Injury Lawyers for help at (619) 344-0360.
 Our Vista dog bite lawyers can help you seek maximum compensation from the dog’s owner and other responsible parties.

 Since 2012, our award-winning North County San Diego law firm has been a fierce advocate for injury victims and families.
 Dedicated to getting top results for each and every client, we’ve secured well over $40 million in settlements and verdicts.